-If you are breastfeeding, you must stop a few days before your treatment.
-It is best if your child is weaned before treatment, or if you postpone treatment until your baby is weaned.
-You can discuss this with your doctor at the planning stage to make sure you and your baby are kept safe.
-It is not safe to start breastfeeding again after your treatment, but future pregnancies and breastfeeding will not be affected.
+If you are breastfeeding/expressing milk, you must stop at least 6-8 weeks before your treatment.
+Your medical team will discuss this with you at the planning stage to make sure you and your baby are kept safe.
+They will tell you when you should stop breastfeeding/expressing milk and can tell you if it is possible to delay treatment until your baby is weaned.

+It is not safe to start breastfeeding/expressing milk again after your treatment, but future pregnancies and breastfeeding/expressing milk will not be affected.